Almelund ‘Nights on the Town’

 >Summer Food Backpack Program

-Trinity Lutheran Church of North Branch is distributing free bags of food every Wednesday from 3-6 p.m. at Stacy Lions Park as well as from the church at 38460 Lincoln Trail North Branch.
+Trinity Lutheran Church of North Branch is distributing free bags of food and books every Wednesday from 3-6 p.m. at Stacy Lions Park as well as from the church at 38460 Lincoln Trail North Branch.
 Each bag contains enough food to feed a child a minimum of three lunches.
 Each child receives their own bag.
-Free books are also available.
+Free books also available.
 Stop by any Wednesday through Aug.
 28.

 Saturdays, through Oct.
 26